adriamd/ADSDB_project1/README.md

 ## Development & Operations

 To run the code, one needs first to store the initial data in the temporal landing zone.
 The initial data can be found in this Google Drive folder and the temporal landing zone is the directory data/landing_temp in the Github repository.
+Initial data: https://drive.google.com/drive/folders/1Lho7wBMDLHyF6k3rneeNgb3Kfpvbyr5Q

 Once the initial data is in the temporal landing zone, running either the operations scripts in the folder scripts or the orchestration file main.py will transform the data across the different zones, represented by the various subdirectories in data.

 The complete joint in the exploitation zone takes a long time (1h), so it is better to limit the rows used (1000 rows) for a quick test.